univec-ai/postvec/web/docs/install/setup.md

 postvec.ninference_path = '/opt/postvec/ninference'
 ```

-Remote organisations instead set `postvec.mode = 'grpc'` and the two
+Remote deployments set `postvec.mode = 'grpc'` and the two endpoint GUCs.
-endpoint GUCs.
-Prefer `setup` over hand-editing.
+`setup` is preferred over manual editing.

 Create the database and `CREATE EXTENSION postvec CASCADE` **before** adding
 the name to `postvec.database`, then restart.

-## `doctor` in one paragraph
+## `doctor` summary

-Read-only. ~40 checks, each with a fix. `--deep` proves the heartbeat
+`doctor` is read-only and performs approximately 40 checks, each with a
-advanced and hashes CLI-installed model receipts. `--strict` fails on
+remediation. `--deep` verifies that the heartbeat advanced and hashes
+CLI-installed model receipts. `--strict` fails on
 warnings. `--format json` is the automation surface.
 Exit 0 is clean.

 ```bash